toji/webgpu-gltf-case-study/index.md

   <summary markdown=span><b>A note on glTF texture coordinates</b></summary>
   glTF supports using multiple different sets of texture coordinates for a single primitive, denoted by the number at the end of the attribute name. `TEXCOORD_1`, `TEXCOORD_4`, etc. These will then correspond with the optional `texCoord` value specified in the [material's texture references](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#reference-textureinfo).

   This can be useful for certain types of effects, but in my experience it's fairly rare that models actually make use of multiple texture coordinates in a meaningful way.
-As such, this document will be ignoring them for simlicity, but be aware that it's something that needs to be considerd if you are trying to make a strictly compliant glTF renderer.
+As such, this document will be ignoring them for simplicity, but be aware that it's something that needs to be considered if you are trying to make a strictly compliant glTF renderer.
 </details>

 Then the texture coordinate attribute can be accessed in the vertex shader and passed along to the fragment shader.